julian3rd/julian3rd.github.io/curriculum-vitae.md

 [Full Curriculum Vitae (PDF)](/cv/Jenkins-CV-2015.pdf)

 ## Experience
-### Postdoctoral Fellow, The Children’s Hospital of Philadelphia
+### Postdoctoral Fellow, The Children’s Hospital of Philadelphia.
 - Implementation and interpretation of advanced statistical analyses of clinical data.
 - Analyzed experimental data, demographics, and responses for clinical and control populations.
 - Preparation of interim and annual data summaries, progress, and status reports for funding agencies and other researchers.